numpy/numpy/_randomgen/README.md

 ### Windows
-Either use a binary installer, or if building from scratch, use Python 3.6 with Visual Studio 2015 Community Edition.
-It can also be build using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7, although some modifications may be needed to `distutils` to find the compiler.
+Either use a binary installer, or if building from scratch, use Python 3.6 with Visual Studio 2015/2017 Community Edition.
+It can also be build using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7.

 ## Using